How Enlightened was the Enlightenment?

 Edmund Burke (1729 – 1797) and other conservatives believed that it was dangerous to rely on ‘abstract reason’, especially when dealing with the real world and the world of politics: here, experience and therefore tradition should not be ruled out of court.
 (See Scruton’s account in his Dictionary of Philosophy).
 If the values of tradition and community are destroyed, and too much emphasis put on individual freedom, revolution, and abstract ‘rights’ the result will be chaos and violence (as in the French Revolution – and other similar events).

+2. Marxism.
 Porter (2001) points out that the critical Marxist theorists Adorno and Horkheimer saw a link between reason/science and absolutism - if science and reason encourage the view that there is an absolute distinction between right and wrong, rather than there being a plurality of ‘truths’ (‘discourses’ or ‘narratives’).
+(This seems odd to me, for surely Hume pointed out that the kind of ‘reason’ we use in science is not the same as in social science?)

 See also: Enlightenment - Conclusion.